Leopard grabs, kills toddler in Uganda national park

 KAMPALA, Uganda --A wildlife official says a leopard has attacked and killed a toddler in a protected area popular with tourists.

-Bashir Hangi, a spokesman for the Uganda Wildlife Authority, said Tuesday that the victim, the two-year-old son of a game ranger, was attacked Friday evening while following a nanny to a kitchen outside their house in Queen Elizabeth National Park.
+Bashir Hangi, a spokesman for the Uganda Wildlife Authority, said Tuesday that the victim, the 2-year-old son of a game ranger, was attacked Friday evening while following a nanny to a kitchen outside their house in Queen Elizabeth National Park.

 He said the nanny heard the child scream and then saw the animal dragging the boy to the bush.

-A search team later found the boy's skull and other remains that were buried over the weekend.
+A search team later found the boy's skull and other remains that were buried during the weekend.

 The incident has shocked many in Uganda, where leopard attacks on humans are rare.